Is Advanced Micro Devices (AMD - GuruFocus.com

 Company Overview

-Advanced Micro Devices designs microprocessors for the computer and consumer electronics industries.
-The majority of its sales are in the personal computer and data center markets, via CPUs and GPUs.
-Additionally, the firm supplies the chips found in prominent game consoles such as the Sony PlayStation and Microsoft Xbox.
-AMD acquired graphics processor and chipset maker ATI in 2006 to improve its positioning in the PC food chain.
-In 2009, the firm spun out its manufacturing operations to form the foundry GlobalFoundries.
-In 2022, the firm acquired field-programmable gate array leader Xilinx to diversify its business and augment its opportunities in key end markets such as the data center and automotive.
+Advanced Micro Devices designs microprocessors for the computer and consumer electronics industries, primarily servicing the personal computer and data center markets.
+In addition to supplying chips for prominent game consoles like the Sony PlayStation and Microsoft Xbox, the firm acquired graphics processor and chipset maker ATI in 2006 and field-programmable gate array leader Xilinx in 2022.
+These acquisitions have bolstered Advanced Micro Devices' positioning in the PC industry and diversified its business opportunities in key markets like data centers and automotive.

-Currently, the stock price stands at $113.49 per share, with a market cap of $182.8 billion.
-The GF Value, our estimate of the fair value, sits at $128.46, suggesting that Advanced Micro Devices (AMD, Financial) is modestly undervalued.
+When comparing the stock price to the company's estimated fair value or GF Value of $119.61, Advanced Micro Devices (AMD, Financial) appears to be fairly valued.

 Understanding the GF Value